 Each time you replace fear or self-doubt with a workout, or positive ideas instead of negative ones and achieve them.
 The mind will begin to change over time and where the mind goes, so does body.

-By continuously practicing better habits a new discovery in yourself will emerge and you'll begin to crave these new habits.
+By continuously practising better habits a new discovery in yourself will emerge and you'll begin to crave these new habits.

 Time-based weight lifting goals, are another way of increasing strength or lean body mass using a time-frame to set goals or measure progress.